tsvayer/nodemcu-esp8266-howto/usb-uart-drivers.md

 ![USB-UART-CP2102](media/usb-uart-cp2102.jpg)

+**_Please be careful here!!!_** ESP8266 chip must be powered by 3.3V.
+External USB-UART converters come in different configurations.
+They most commonly provide 3.3V or 5V.
+Some converters provide an option to switch between these voltages.
+Make sure that you use 3.3V before connecting to your ESP8266 module.

-Note: In this case there is a possibility that you get a module with yet another common USB-UART converter chip **_FT232RL_** manufactored by FTDI that will require yet another driver.
+You may get a converter with another common USB-UART chip **_FT232RL_** manufactored by FTDI that will require yet another driver.
 Here is how it looks like.
 Notice that it has much more legs than the CH340G one:

 ![USB-UART FT232RL](media/usb-uart-ft232rl.jpg)